 - 5. On tab Dialing Settings, type the PPTP server hostname, username and password. - 6.
-Set time intervals in which the connection should be established persistently and when it should be disconnected.

-Out of these intervals, the link will demand manual dialing.
-The link can be hung up automatically after defined period of idleness.
+Set time intervals in which the connection should be established persistently and when it should be disconnected. - Out of these intervals, the link will demand manual dialing.
+The link can be hung up automatically after defined period of idleness. - 7.
+Save the settings.